Diabetes and Your Feet

 1) Diabetic foot ulcers (usually caused by micro or macro trauma)

-2) Charcot Neuropathy – which is essentially a bunch of fractured bones in the foot resulting
+2) Charcot Neuropathy – which is essentially a bunch of fractured bones in the foot resulting is a majorly misshapen foot.

 Request a Call Back TODAY.